Lorent Tolaj: Plymouth Argyle

-On 22 August 2025, Tolaj was signed by League One rivals on a four-year deal Plymouth Argyle after they activated a "substantial release clause" in his Vale contract.
+On 22 August 2025, Tolaj was signed by League One rivals Plymouth Argyle on a four-year deal after they activated a "substantial release clause" in his Vale contract.
 This fee was reported to be £1.2 million.
 Argyle head coach Tom Cleverley said that he had brought "the right number nine in the building" following his "monumental rise up the footballing pyramid".
 After scoring his first two goals for Argyle in an EFL Trophy victory over Cheltenham Town on 9 September, Tolaj scored his first league goal four days later in a 4–2 victory over Stockport County at Home Park.
 He scored a brace in a 4–0 victory away Burton Albion on 27 September to earn himself a place on the EFL League One Team of the Week.
 He scored five goals in five games to pick up the club's Player of the Month award for September.

+He was sent off for an off-the-ball incident in a 3–0 loss to Northampton Town on 29 November.
+He scored a hat-trick in his next league game, a 5–1 win at Doncaster Rovers, after which he targeted 30 goals at the end of the season as his strike partnership with Owen Oseni looked impressive.
+His form reportedly attracted the interest of Scottish champions Celtic.
+On 21 February, he scored a brace in a 5–2 home win over Cardiff City, whilst providing strike partner Aribim Pepple with two assists for a brace of his own.

+On 18 April, a well-timed and improvised strike at AFC Wimbledon earned him a League One Goal of the Month nomination.
+He scored 21 goals in 35 games for Plymouth in the 2025–26 season, and was named on the League One Team of the Season with the most shots per game and second-highest goals plus assists tally in the division.
+Cleverley said any interested club would "have to pay a lot of money" to sign him.

+Bristol City

+On 20 July 2026, Tolaj joined Championship club Bristol City on a four-year contract for an undisclosed transfer fee.

 International career

 Born in Switzerland, Tolaj is of Kosovar descent and is a Muslim who fasts during Ramadan.
 He has represented Switzerland internationally at under-17, under-18 and under-19 levels.

 On 19 November 2019, Tolaj scored eight goals in Switzerland U19's 16–1 win over Gibraltar U19, setting the record for the most goals scored in an under-19 Euro qualifier.